WormBase/ACKnowledge/README.md

 09-14-2020

 ### Introduction
-We improved the AFP system based on feedback received from authors and statistics collected during one year of AFP v1.0 author submissions.
+We improved the ACKnowledge system based on feedback received from authors and statistics collected during one year of ACKnowledge v1.0 author submissions.
 We improved the definition of data types in the form and we refined our text mining algorithms to obtain better results.

 ### Main Features